WDXI: History

 In 1973, WDXI was sold to Community Service Broadcasting of Mount Vernon, Illinois.
 Instead of facilities on Airways, the firm commissioned a studio and office building at the transmitter site, which was completed in February 1975.
 By that time, it was broadcasting a country format.
 Community Service expanded in Jackson by purchasing WJHR (103.1 FM) at the end of 1982; Community Service had applied for the frequency but lost out to another group.
 It then sold its broadcast properties to CR Broadcasting in 1987 for $4 million; CR set up corporate headquarters in Jackson and relaunched the FM station, then hits-formatted WRJX, as adult contemporary WMXX-FM.
 It also experimented with converting the station to an all-Elvis Presley format during the day from November 1988 to May 1989.

 The Glassman brothers, owners of Community Service Broadcasting, opted to buy back CR Broadcasting's stations in 1992; by that time, WDXI had converted from country music to a news/talk format.
-However, the Jackson stations were sold later that year to Gerald Wayne Hunt, Sr., of Pickwick Dam for $350,000.
-For Wayne, WDXI was new but the FM was not; he had been part of the consortium that put WMXX on the air as WJHR in 1979.
+However, the Jackson stations were sold later that year to Gerald Wayne Hunt, Sr., of Pickwick Dam.
+WDXI was new but the FM was not; he had been part of the consortium that put WMXX on the air as WJHR in 1979.
 WDXI aired programming from the Business Radio Network, based in Colorado Springs, Colorado, and NBC Talknet.
 The business and sports format for WDXI continued untouched for nearly 25 years, as did WMXX, which Hunt flipped to oldies.
 WDXI had one local show by 2013, a Saturday morning sports talk show.

 In 2017, WDXI launched an FM translator, W279AZ (103.7 FM) (now W278CL at 103.5), and revamped its programming to feature conservative talk including The Rush Limbaugh Show and The Sean Hannity Show and a local morning show, as well as existing coverage of St. Louis Cardinals baseball.
 By 2022, when the station was taken silent, Hunt Sr. had suffered several strokes and other medical complications and was reported to be in a long-term care facility.

+On May 12, 2025, WDXI rebranded as "Talk-N West TN Sports".